sterlp/easyScrum/README.md

 Deployment:
 * Java 7
-* Glassfish 3.x -- Glassfish 4 will not work due to Hibernate!
+* Glassfish 3.x
 * mySQL - other DBs not tested till now
 * jdbc/easyScrum data source in container
 * DB updates will be done automatically - please ensure DDL permissions on the schema used

+Status
+* JSF User Interface available
+* JS (angularJS) & Bootstrap UI in construction